 ETS's research in human capital and international large-scale assessment is conducted both in the United States and around the world.
 Our large-scale international comparative surveys are designed to meet policy needs reflecting a growing interest in skills as human capital.
 These are some examples:

 ETS manages this major assessment for the Organisation for Economic Co-operation and Development (OECD) as part of the Programme for the International Assessment of Adult Competencies (PIAAC).
 This is the first large-scale, computer-delivered comparative assessment of adults in the world.
 It provides policymakers with a profile of adults' knowledge, skills and competencies in literacy, numeracy, and problem solving in technology-rich environments.
 PIAAC expands upon earlier literacy assessments, and is the first multistage adaptive test used in large-scale comparative assessment.

 We also work on two other projects related to the PIAAC program:

 - Education and Skills Online — A new computer-delivered assessment linked to PIAAC.
 It provides individual results for persons who want to demonstrate readiness skills, and allows institutions, organizations and local governments to assess a population for training and research purposes.
-Scheduled to be available in early 2015.

 In November 2013, ETS organized the PIAAC Invitational Research Conference, which highlighted the importance of the PIAAC results for understanding the role of skills in a global context.
 Watch the conference's opening video.